danijar/modurale/README.md

 Requirements
 ------------

-Modurale is written in cross platform C++ and should compile in Windows, Linux and Mac environments.
+Modurale is written in cross-platform C++ and should compile in Windows, Linux and Mac environments.
 Currently it has been tested on Windows only, though.

 Dependencies
 ------------

 The following libraries are used.
-Due to the automated build system, there is no need to install them though.
+Because of the automated build system there is no need to manually install them though.

 |   Library   |   Version   |                 Description                  |
 | ----------- | :---------: | -------------------------------------------- |